Population: approximately 25-30 million (some Kurds reside outside of Kurdistan)

 September 2010 - (IRAN) - A bomb detonates during a parade in Mahābād, leaving 12 dead and dozens injured.
 No group claims responsibility for the attack, but authorities blame Kurdish separatists.
 In 2014, authorities arrest members of Koumaleh, a Kurdish armed group, for the attack.

-.
+April 2011 - (SYRIA) - Syria grants citizenship to thousands in the Kurdish region.
 According to Human Rights Watch, an exceptional census stripped 20% of Kurdish Syrians of their citizenship in 1962.

 October 2011 -